• Skip to primary navigation

 • 1 tablespoon olive oil (or coconut oil) optional

-• 6 med fresh tomatoes or 2 tbsp tomato paste
+• 6 med fresh tomatoes or 2 tablespoon tomato paste

 Instructions